 The apostle Paul would heartily agree.
 In Romans 7:14–25 he says,

-The despair of verse 24--"Wretched man that I am!"--seems far removed from the promise of Romans 5:1-2: "Having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God."
+The despair of verse 24—“Wretched man that I am!”—seems far removed from the promise of Romans 5:1–2: “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.”

 Chapter 6 emphasizes the new creation, the new nature, the new identity, the new person in Christ, and the holiness of the believer.
-In his new redeemed self, the believer has broken sin's dominion.
+In his new redeemed self, the believer is no longer under sin’s dominion.
 However, chapter 7 gives the other side.

 Arguing that chapter 7 cannot refer to a Christian because of statements in chapter 6 is to misunderstand the intention of chapter 6.